Getting Started

 from spycci.wrappers.packmol import packmol_cube

-For a more detailed explanation of the available features in each submodule, please refer to their specific page in this User Guide.
+For a more detailed explanation of the available features in each submodule, please refer to their specific page in the user guide.

-Let us go through the very basics of using the library.
-We are going to carry out a geometry optimisation on a water molecule.
-At the very least, you will need the geometrical structure of the system you want to study, in the form of a .xyz file.
+To familiarize on the basic usage of the library let us consider a simple ecample: the geometry optimisation of a water molecule.
+To do so, the first step is that of obtaining the initial geometrical structure of the system in the form of a .xyz file.
 You can obtain it from available databases, or you can draw the structures yourself in programs such as Avogadro.

 Below is the water.xyz file, containing the structure of the water molecule, which we will use in these examples: